In the beginning....

 As we move to Spring 2019 we have refurbished our wet changing areas and started construction of our accessible changing room, now completed.
 We continue to expand our communications through social media and successfully move towards on line access for membership, training and events

 As always, we would like to express our gratitude to the many club members who continue to support the club maintenance and growth by attending the voluntary working parties.
-However the covid pandemic halted many plans.
-Fortunately out of lockdown sailing was seen as a safe activity.
+The covid pandemic halted many plans. but hopefully normal times will resume soon.
 Through hard work and ongoing fantastic loyalty of our members we maximised the use of the water whilst maintaining a covid secure environment.
-Those on the committees became zoom proficient but we look forward to a more ‘normal’ 2021